Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Background

 Although dynamism appears in many tensor applications, we will use ML workloads to illustrate real-world examples of dynamic behavior throughout this paper.
 Modern ML models exhibit diverse forms of dynamism and represent one of the most widely used tensor applications.
 ML workloads also demand high-throughput hardware backends, making them a primary driver for accelerators.

 A prominent source of dynamism in recent ML workloads is the heavy use of data-dependent control flow.
-Mixture-of-Experts (MoE) is a model architecture where a subset of parameters, called experts, is activated for each input activation.
-With every top-ranked open-source model now adopting the MoE architecture ~\cite{gemini2.5,qwen3,kimiK2,deepseekR1,deepseekV3,glm4.5,deepseekV3,hunyuanTurbos}\footnote{According to \url{https://lmarena.ai/leaderboard}, accessed on August 12, 2025.}, efficiently handling the divergence introduced by such control flow has become increasingly important.

-Dynamic tensor shapes are also common in ML workloads, which arise from external parameters specified at runtime, such as the number of concurrent user requests, image resolution, and sequence length~\cite{dynamollm,qwen2-vl}.
-The control flow described above further amplifies this effect by making the input shape to each expert determined only during execution.
+Mixture-of-Experts (MoE) is a model architecture where a subset of parameters, called experts, are activated for each input activation.
+With every top-ranked open-source model now adopting the MoE architecture ~\cite{gemini2.5,qwen3,kimiK2,deepseekR1,deepseekV3,glm4.5,deepseekV3,hunyuanTurbos},\footnote{According to \url{https://lmarena.ai/leaderboard}, accessed on Nov.
+12, 2025.} efficiently handling such control flow has become increasingly important.
+ML workloads also frequently exhibit dynamic/ragged tensor shapes, driven by runtime parameters such as the number of requests, input resolution, and sequence length~\cite{dynamollm,qwen2-vl,splitwise,distserve}.
+Data-dependent control flow further amplifies this by making expert input shapes data-dependent.

-In addition, efficiently parallelizing unevenly sized workloads has become essential.
-Most state-of-the-art ML models are autoregressive, generating each new output based on the previously produced context.
-To avoid redundant computation, activations from prior context are stored separately (referred to as \emph{KV caches} in autoregressive models).
-However, the length of this context can vary widely across users~\cite{splitwise,distserve}, leading to substantial imbalance in both memory footprint and the computation required per request.